 Statutory Compliance: The risk of non adherence to compliances in view of regulatorychanges during COVID-19 or otherwise leading to a fine penalty reputation damagecustomer claims etc. The Company ensures complete adherence to the compliancerequirements and has a structured framework to manage and report compliance to the Board.Regular audits are also undertaken to reduce the risks.

 Currency risk: The risk of adverse movement in exchange rates can impact Company'smargin and profitability.
 The Company tries to balance its risk by close monitoring andtaking forward contracts to hedge foreign currency exposure.

 Your Company continues to uphold the highest standards of corporate governance andseeks to consistently enhance its corporate governance performance emphasizingtransparency and embedding a sustainable culture of long-term value creation.

 A report on Corporate Governance of the Company along with a certificate from apracticing Company Secretary confirming compliance with the conditions of corporategovernance is attached as Annexure I to this report.

 Your Company has a mechanism to evaluate the performance of all Board members.
 Detailsof the evaluation are given in the Corporate Governance report.

 Sustainability for the Company means delivering long-term value for all ourstakeholders.
-It underpins your Company's purpose and brands it's core principles andemployee value proposition.
-It also act as the driver for growth innovation andproductivity.
+It underpins your Company's purpose and brands its core principles andemployee value proposition.
+It also acts as the driver of growth innovation andproductivity.

-Your Company focuses on resource productivity and value selling as key drivers ofsustainability with explicit goals.
+Your Company focuses on resource productivity and value selling as key drivers ofsustainability with verifiable goals.

 A Business Responsibility Report is attached as Annexure II-A.